Tori-pop/Personal-Project/README.md

 Tori Poplawski

-I have a very poor understanding of hacking and computer security which leave my information liable to be stolen, and after this assignment I hope to be able to keep mine and others information safe from virtual attacks.
+I have a very poor understanding of hacking and computer security which leave my information liable to be stolen.
+This is where I will leave my code that I do while studying software security and hacking.

 Goals